DarkyGr/Console-Cpp-TripleX-Game/README.md

 # TripleX-Game-Cpp
-Game to crack the password to help an agent

-Game made in C++
+Game to help an agent to decipher the password.
+Game made in C++ pure.